justinpferdner/justinpferdner.github.io/_posts/2023-12-11-eda-for-project.md

 ![median home price](/assets/images/eda/median_home_price.png)

 To begin looking at differences between cities, I first looked at the median home price.
 This visualization was informative in seeing the distinction between the expensive areas, the moderately priced areas, and the cheaper areas in Utah.
 Cities like Sundance, Wanship, Hideout and Brighton are clearly the most expensive cities to live in.
+This could be because they are cities close to or on the mountains, where it is more expensive to buy land and build homes.

 ### Average Price per Square Foot by City